rentry/rentry.github.io/_posts/2022-03-28-swiss-rucks.md

 When I was a teenager, my father opened an athletic shoe store in the tiny Wyoming town in which I grew up.
 It was next door to a military surplus store, and I spent almost as much time in the latter store as I did in our own.
 I still don't know why, but I was obsessed with military surplus, and have remained so ever since.

-Which is why, when I moved to Eugene, Oregon, in 1999 to attend the University of Oregon, one of my priority destinations was the military surplus store [Action Surplus](https://www.actionsurpluseugene.com/).
+Which is why, when I moved to Eugene, Oregon, in 1999 to attend the University of Oregon, one of my first destinations was the military surplus store [Action Surplus](https://www.actionsurpluseugene.com/).
 It has since relocated from the building I visited over 20 years ago, but it remains on a stretch of road between Eugene and Springfield.

 On one visit to Action Surplus, probably in 1999 or 2000, I purchased the iconic 'salt and pepper' Swiss Army rucksack.